 In patients not on ART, ART should be initiated, when possible, within 2 weeks of diagnosis of PCP (AI).
 In a randomized controlled trial of 282 patients with opportunistic infections (OIs) other than TB, 63% of whom had PCP, a significantly lower incidence of AIDS progression or death (a secondary study endpoint) was seen in subjects randomized to early (median 12 days after initiation of therapy for OI) versus deferred initiation of ART (median 45 days).
-99 Of note, no patients with PCP and respiratory failure requiring intubation were enrolled in the study.
-99 Paradoxical immune reconstitution inflammatory syndrome (IRIS) has been reported following PCP.
-100 Most cases have occurred within weeks of the episode of PCP;

-symptoms include fever and recurrence or exacerbation of pulmonary symptoms including cough and shortness of breath.
+Paradoxical immune reconstitution inflammatory syndrome (IRIS) has been reported following PCP.
+Most cases have occurred within weeks of the episode of PCP; symptoms include fever and recurrence or exacerbation of pulmonary symptoms including cough and shortness of breath.
 Although IRIS in the setting of PCP has only rarely been life threatening, 101 patients should be closely followed for recurrence of symptoms after initiation of ART.
 Management of PCP-associated IRIS is not well defined; some experts would consider corticosteroids in patients with respiratory deterioration if other causes are ruled out.

-Careful monitoring during therapy is important to evaluate response to treatment and to detect toxicity as soon as possible.
+Careful monitoring during anti-PCP therapy is important to evaluate response to treatment and to detect toxicity as soon as possible.
 Follow-up after therapy includes assessment for early relapse, especially when therapy has been with an agent other than TMP-SMX or was shortened for toxicity.
 PCP prophylaxis should be initiated immediately upon completion of therapy and maintained until the CD4 count is >200 cells/mm3 for at least 3 months.